stjuliet/CenterLoc3D/README.md

 ## Training

-Run the following command to train with resent-50 backbone(support multi gpus in a single machine):
+- Run the following command to train with resent-50 backbone(support multi gpus in a single machine):

 ```
 cd train
 python train.py -backbone resnet50 -gpu True -gpu_index 0
 ```

-if start training successfully, use tensorboard to the loss change:
+- If start training successfully, use tensorboard to see the loss change:
 ```
 (train directory)
 tensorboard --logdir="../train-logs"